makyo/rpg.drab-makyo.com/games/corgi/index.md

 Primarily Zoroastrianism-esque monotheism, with some desert tribes worshipping local deities.
 Magic exists, but most aren't aware of it or treat magical things as just "weird things happen sometimes".

+Most of society is monotheist, worshipping  the four prophets which all emphasised different aspects of God.

+Amon - Purity - Represented by light, the sun, and the stars

+Cyhtega - Wisdom - Represented by knowledge, scholarly symbols, and long rolls of text

+Hastar - Anger - Represented by war, weaponry, and fire

+Eliphas - Love - Represented by life, nature, and the moon

 ### Sessions

 {% for post in site.categories.corgi %}